-- Connect computer and Fireface using the supplied 6-pin FireWire cable (IEEE1394a).
+- Use the power cord to connect the Fireface with any suitable power outlet. - Connect computer and Fireface using the supplied 6-pin FireWire cable (IEEE1394a).
 In case your computer does not have any FireWire port, PCI-cards providing multiple FireWire ports can be added easily.
-FireWire cards are available in your local computer shop. - Connect the power supply to the Fireface and then to any suitable power outlet. - Power-on the computer.
-Install the driver when the Windows desktop comes up.
+FireWire cards are available in your local computer shop. - Power on the computer.
+Switch on the Fireface when Windows shows the desktop.